Register a Workflow on Dockstore

 , or /my-services

-using the drop down menu in the top right.
+by navigating to My Dashboard then selecting the desired option in the left sidebar.
 In these screenshots, we will go via /my-tools

 , but the process is essentially the same for any of the other options.